matcumbe/pgrs-portal/webGNIS Sample Data/250418 Drei/WebGNIS Files/Documentation/USER_GUIDE.md

    - Deleted stations are not permanently removed from the database
    - They are marked as deleted and no longer appear in regular searches
    - Administrators can view deleted stations by enabling the "Show Deleted" filter

+### Managing Data Requests

+1. **Access Data Request Management**:
+   - Navigate to the Admin Panel from the navigation bar
+   - Click the "Data Requests" tab
+   - View a list of all submitted data requests

+2. **Request Details**:
+   - Click on any request to view its complete details
+   - The details page shows:
+     - Ticket ID
+     - Submission date
+     - Number of points requested
+     - Total amount
+     - Current status
+     - Last update date

+3. **Verifying Payments**:
+   - Click the "Verify Payment" button for a request to verify the payment
+   - Enter the payment verification details
+   - Click "Confirm Verification" to complete the process

 ## Account Management